Charles Stewart Parnell: Early life

 Parnell's parents separated when he was six, and as a boy, he was sent to different schools in England, where he spent an unhappy youth.
 His father died in 1859 and he inherited the Avondale estate, while his older brother John inherited another estate in County Armagh.
 He then lived for a period at 14 Upper Temple Street, Dublin.
 The young Parnell studied at Magdalene College, Cambridge (1865–1869) but, due to the troubled financial circumstances of the estate he inherited, he was absent a great deal and never completed his degree.
 In 1871, he joined his elder brother John Howard Parnell (1843–1923), who farmed in Alabama (later an Irish Parnellite MP and heir to the Avondale estate), on an extended tour of the United States.
 Their travels took them mostly through the South and apparently, the brothers neither spent much time in centres of Irish immigration nor sought out Irish-Americans.

 In 1874, he became High Sheriff of Wicklow, his home county in which he was also an officer in the Wicklow Militia (commissioned as Lieutenant 25 February 1865, retired 1870).
 He was noted as an improving landowner who played an important part in opening the south Wicklow area to industrialisation.
 His attention was drawn to the theme dominating the Irish political scene of the mid-1870s, Isaac Butt's Home Rule League formed in 1873 to campaign for a moderate degree of self-government.
 It was in support of this movement that Parnell first tried to stand for election in Wicklow, but as high sheriff was disqualified.
 He was unsuccessful as a home rule candidate in the 1874 County Dublin by-election.

 Rise to political power

-On 17 April 1875, Parnell was first elected to the House of Commons in a by-election for Meath, as a Home Rule League MP, backed by Fenian Patrick Egan.
+On 17 April 1875, Parnell was first elected to the House of Commons in the 1875 County Meath by-election as a Home Rule League MP, backed by Fenian Patrick Egan.
 He replaced the deceased League MP, veteran Young Irelander John Martin.
 Parnell later sat for the constituency of Cork City, from 1880 until 1891.